Documentation

 One-line Install

-The fastest way to install ContextSync on macOS or Linux:
+The fastest way to install ContextSync on macOS or Linux.
+The installer automatically launches login and initialization after downloading:

 curl -fsSL https://contextsync.yangqing.one/install | sh